-The Museum holds one of the earliest collections of Korean objects in the United States, making it a premier venue for the presentation of Korean art and culture.
+We hold one of the earliest collections of Korean objects in the United States, making the Museum premier venue for the presentation of Korean art and culture.
 The collection consists of ceramics, painting, textiles, costumes, furniture, sculpture, metalwork, glass, arms and armor, and other decorative arts from the Neolithic period to the early twentieth century.
 Highlights include Kory?-dynasty celadons and Korean folk arts.
 A recent gift from the estate of Dr. and Mrs. Roger Gerry of outstanding celadons and other fine ceramics increased the Museum's collection to about five hundred and fifty objects, making it one of the largest collections of Korean art in the country.